-Fig. 4.
-Performance in Rayleigh and Ricean fading, for Policy I (min) and Policy II (harmonic mean), various values of ratio λ/c and M=6 relays, clustered at the same region.
-Notice that collision probability drops well below 1%.
-From (10), it is obvious that increasing λ at each relay [in (3)], reduces the probability of collision to zero since (10) goes to zero with increasing λ .
-In practice, λ cannot be made arbitrarily large, since it also "regulates" the expected time needed for the network to find out the "best" relay.
-From (3) and Jensen's inequality, we can see that $$E[T_j] = E\left[\frac{\lambda}{h_j}\right] \ge \frac{\lambda}{E[h_j]} \tag{11}$$ or in other words, the expected time needed for each relay to flag its presence is lower bounded by λ times a constant.
+From the last equation (10), it is obvious that increasing λ at each relay (in equation (3)), reduces the probability of collision to zero since equation (10) goes to zero with increasing λ .

+In practice, λ can not be made arbitrarily large, since it also "regulates" the expected time, needed for the network to find out the "best" relay.
+From equation (3) and Jensen's inequality we can see that or in other words, the expected time needed for each relay to flag its presence, is lower bounded by λ times a constant.
 Therefore, there is a tradeoff between probability of collision and speed of relay selection.
-We need to have λ as big as possible to reduce collision probability and at the same time, as small as possible, to quickly select the best relay, before the channel changes again (i.e., within the coherence time of the channel).
-For example, for a mobility of 0-3 km/h, the maximum Doppler shift is $f_m = 2.5 \,\mathrm{Hz}$ which is equivalent with a minimum coherence time on the order of 200 ms. Any relay selection should occur well before that time interval with a reasonably small probability of error.
-From Fig. 4, we note that selecting $c/\lambda \approx 1/200$ will result in a collision probability less than 0.6% for Policy I. Typical switching times result in $c \approx 5 \,\mu s$.
-This gives $\lambda \approx 1 \,ms$, which is two orders of magnitude less than the coherence interval.
-More sophisticated radios with $c \approx 1 \ \mu s$ will result in $\lambda \approx 200 \ \mu \text{s}$, which is three orders of magnitude smaller than the coherence time.6 A. Calculating $Pr(Y_2 < Y_1 + c)$ In order to calculate the collision probability from (9), we first need to calculate the joint probability distribution of the 6Note that the expected value of the minimum of the set of random variables (timers) is smaller than the average of those random variables.
-So we expect the overhead to be much smaller than the one calculated above 5The parenthesized subscripts are due to ordering of the channel gains.
+We need to have λ as big as possible to reduce collision probability and at the same time, as small as possible, to quickly select the best relay, before the channel changes again (i.e. within the coherence time of the channel).
+For example, for a mobility of 0 - 3 km/h, the maximum Doppler shift is $f_m = 2.5$ Hz which is equivalent with a minimum coherence time on the order of 200 milliseconds.
+Any relay selection should occur well before that time interval with a reasonably small probability of error.
+From figure 4, we note that selecting $c/\lambda \approx 1/200$ will result in a collision probability less than 0.6% for policy I. Typical switching times result in $c \approx 5\mu s$.
+This gives $\lambda \approx 1ms$ which is two orders of magnitude less than the coherence interval.
+More sophisticated radios with $c \approx 1\mu s$ will result in $\lambda \approx 200\mu s$, which is three orders of magnitude smaller than the coherence time 6.